apache/cordova-plugman/README.md

     <!-- ios -->
     <source-file src="CDVFoo.m" />

-As with assets, if a `source-file` would overwrite an existing file, tools should notify the user and stop, like, right away.
+As with assets, if a `source-file` would overwrite an existing file, plugman will notify the user and stop, like, right away.

 #### src (required)